 How we were going to convince 50-some healthy people to go through this very uncomfortable experience, in the name of science, was far from clear.

-At the same time, several students from the Harvard-MIT Health Sciences and Technology MD-PhD program had decided to tackle the same question and had converged on an extremely similar study design.
-They had formulated a plan to form the HST Microbiome Consortium, and conduct the study as a class on the side of their MD program requirements.
+At the same time, several medical and graduate students from the Harvard-MIT Health Sciences and Technology program had decided to tackle the same question and had converged on an extremely similar study design.
+They had formulated a plan to form the HST Microbiome Consortium, and conduct the study as a class on the side of their preclinical class requirements.
 They reached out to Prof. Alm for advice, who immediately saw an opportunity for synergy.
 We quickly decided to join forces, combining the scientific expertise, infrastructure and access to funding at CMIT with the HST student body’s cohort, clinical vision and motivation to turn difficult projects into reality.

 This was no simple feat.
 We had to motivate and enroll over 50 participants, randomize them to particular micronutrient spike-ins, provide them with ten stool sampling kits each, supply several pick-up points where they could obtain as much Ensure as they required for the duration of the study, and organize locations for dropping off samples that would be picked up on a daily basis.